 Hazuki’s magical words are Paipai ponpoi puwapuwa puu…..That sounds incredibly dumb to English ears.
 I’m just hearing pie and poo mixed together.
 In the dub, since all spells are just rhymes, Patina explains to Reanne that spell drops are very precious, so they should only use them when necessary.
 Reanne promises to do so.

 Aiko’s spell is Pameruku laruku larilori poppun.
-Aiko has trouble remembering the words, and she and Majo Rika have a back and forth about it.
-In the dub, same issue, so this is changed to Patina calling Mirabelle ‘Hayseed’, a play on her last name of ‘Haywood’.
+Aiko has trouble remembering the words, and she and Majorika have a back and forth about it.
+In the dub, same issue, so this is changed to Patina calling Mirabelle ‘Hayseed’, a play on her last name of ‘Haywood’ (She was also called this by a kid in her class last episode).
 She then argues with her over calling her that.

 This also makes a weird transition in the dub.
-Originally, we go from Aiko finally thinking she has the spell down and wanting to try to use a spell to make some takoyaki.
-In the dub, she had been arguing with Patina about the insult, says she’s making her mad then suddenly skews to a happy tone and says she’ll make some biscuits and gravy.
+Originally, Aiko finally thinks she has the spell down and wants to try to use a spell to make some takoyaki.
+In the dub, she had been arguing with Patina about the insult, saying she’s making her mad, then we suddenly skew to a happy tone and her saying she’ll make some biscuits and gravy.

 Originally, they kinda explain why Aiko’s spell didn’t work.
 She produced yakitako (fried octopus) instead of takoyaki (octopus dumplings), supposedly because they are made up of the same sounds just flipped.
 However, that’s not what she said, so I don’t know how this screwed up.
 In the dub, she just points out that she messed up.
 I guess because 4Kids couldn’t think of anything clever to make up there to relate to biscuits and gravy.

-Praise be the Reanne, we have a character who friggin’ enunciates when she casts a spell.
+Praise be the Reanne, we have a character who friggin’ enunciates when she casts a spell in the dub.

 Also, her original spell words are changed to ‘Dusty toy in dreadful store, scamper right across the floor!’